Dracula (Marvel Comics): Dracula's return (1994–present)

-At the start of the "Blood Hunt" storyline, Dracula encounters Bloodline in the subway.
-While noting that the world is ending, Dracula advises Bloodline to come with her to save it.
-He assists the Avengers in fighting the vampires led by a Varnae-possessed Blade who have used a spell to cause all Darkforce users to emit enough Darkforce to blanket the Earth.
-During this time, he did encounter his clone Bloodstorm One in a new body when the Bloodcoven fought the Avengers.
-After Doctor Doom did a spell to undo the Darkforce, a side-effect of the spell now enables Dracula and all vampires to survive in the sunlight.
+In the "Blood Hunt" storyline, Dracula assists the Avengers in fighting the vampires led by a Varnae-possessed Blade, who have used a spell to cause all Darkforce users to emit enough Darkforce to blanket Earth.
+During this time, he encountered his clone Bloodstorm One in a new body when the Bloodcoven fought the Avengers.
+After Doctor Doom casts a spell to undo the Darkforce, he unintentionally gives Dracula and all vampires the ability to survive in sunlight.